It is very important for international students to stay in lawful immigration status

 Maintaining Full-Time Enrollment

-The exception to the full-time enrollment requirement is a case of a student in his/her final semester of enrollment at LSU who needs less than full course load to complete his/her degree requirement.
-In such a case the student must officially file for graduation prior to enrolling part-time.
+An exception to the full-time enrollment requirement is the case of a student in their final semester of enrollment at LSU who needs less than a full course load to complete their degree requirements.
+In such a case, the student must officially file for graduation prior to enrolling part-time.
 International Services cannot authorize part-time enrollment unless the student’s graduation date is posted in the LSU system.

 Resigning From LSU